isomerpages/nlb-biblioasia/index.md

       description: Ong Eng Chuan looks at how the authorities have been trying to vaccinate the residents of Singapore since 1819.
   - infopic:
-      title: How Jurong Bird Park was Hatched
+      title: How Jurong Bird Park Was Hatched
       subtitle: highlights
       description: A stolen cassowary.
 A questionable waterfall.
 A lack of falconers.
         The opening of Jurong Bird Park in 1971 was rife with challenges, as Zoe